leonardvetter/bnn_control_dynamic/README.md

 control_system_sim.py defines the class SMD_system_Sim that simulates the physical system and the class PID_Controller.
-To see a system of the symulation, download the files and execute demo_control_system.py.
+To see a simulation of the system, download the files and execute demo_control_system.py.

 bnn_trained_on_control_system_02.py trains a simple BNN to predict the system behaviour.